University of Mumbai – Department of Law

 4. Does the Department of Law provide placement support?

-5. What makes the University of Mumbai’s Department of Law different from other law colleges?
+5. What distinguishes the Department of Law from many undergraduate law colleges?

 Study LLM Abroad: Top Law Universities in UK, USA & Canada